Swarming (honey bee): Swarm capture

 Beekeepers are sometimes called to capture swarms that are cast by feral honey bees or from the hives of domestic beekeepers.
 Most beekeepers will remove a honeybee swarm for a small fee or maybe even free if they are nearby.
 Bee swarms can almost always be collected alive and relocated by a competent beekeeper or bee removal company.
 Extermination of a bee swarm is rarely necessary and discouraged if bee removal is possible.

 There are various methods to capture a swarm.
 When the swarm first settles down and forms a cluster it is relatively easy to capture the swarm in a suitable box or nuc.
 One method that can be employed on a sunny day when the swarm is located on a lower branch or small tree is to put a white sheet under the swarm location.
 A nuc box is put on the sheet.
 The swarm is sprayed from the outside with a sugar solution (soaking the bees so they become too heavy to fly away) and then vigorously shaken off the branch.
-The main cluster, hopefully including the queen, will fall onto the white sheet and the bees will quickly go for the first dark entrance space in sight, which is the opening of the nuc.
+The main cluster, hopefully including the queen, will fall onto the white sheet and the bees will quickly go for the first dark entrance space that is in sight, which is the opening of the nuc.
 An organized march toward the opening will ensue and after 15 minutes the majority of bees will be inside the nuc.
 This capture method does not work at night.

 If the swarm is too embroiled in its perch so it cannot be dropped into a box or sheet, a skep can be suspended over it and gentle smoke used to "herd" the swarm into the skep.
 Smoke is not recommended to calm a clustered swarm.
 Smoke will have the opposite effect on a clustered swarm as many bees will become agitated and fly about instead of settling down.

 A bee vac can also be used.